 - Pour ghee on top of the charcoal and immediately cover the karahi with a lid.

-- Serve hot with naan or laccha paratha.
+- Give the curry a good mix.
+Re heat if required.
+Serve hot with naan or laccha paratha.

 You might also like these Indian Curry Recipes.